 There are also sledding hills for a whole lot of fun near the capital like Seoulland, Everland, Ttukseom Hangang Park and the Korean Children’s Center Snow Sledding Field (어린이회관 눈썰매장), and facilities in other cities such as Daegu, Busan or Jeonju.

 Feel festive at a department store

 Yes we’ve mentioned shopping before and we’ll say it again, malls in Korea are far beyond places to go shopping.
-Winter is really the best time to visit the department stores as they’re decked out in festive ornaments from giant Christmas trees and fairy lights to winter wonderland pop up exhibitions.
+Winter is really the best time to visit the department stores as they’re decked out in festive ornaments from giant Christmas trees and fairy lights to winter wonderland pop up exhibitions and massive winter sales.

 The best malls and department stores to visit include Starfield COEX, especially the Instagrammable library, Starfield Hanam, strolling along Dongdaemun and Myeongdong, Lotte World Tower & Mall.
 When in doubt look for a mall under the following names and you’re sure to have a great time and find some amazing deals – Shinsegae, Lotte, Hyundai, and AK.

-Pro tip: Korea Festa is held annually between 1-15 November where the entire country goes on sale.
+Pro tip: Korea Festa is held annually between 1-15 November where the entire country goes on sale (online too).
 Yet if you can’t make those dates, there are specials on for the entire season.
 Korea is very fashion forward and loves to get rid of last season’s items, so you can always find something at a discounted rate.

 Take a hike